 You can watch the amazing stay-at-home Lord of the Dance routine here:

-The Irish dancers featured in the special reunion video are hoping to raise money for charity: “In honour of our loved ones affected by Covid-19, Dementia and Alzheimer’s, and their amazing carers, please join with us to raise money for Dementia and Alzheimer’s charities in our home countries of Ireland, the UK and the USA, by making any donation you can because when lockdown lifts, most people will get back to normal life.
+The Irish dancers featured in the special reunion video aimed to raise money for charity: “In honour of our loved ones affected by Covid-19, Dementia and Alzheimer’s, and their amazing carers, please join with us to raise money for Dementia and Alzheimer’s charities in our home countries of Ireland, the UK, and the USA, by making any donation you can because when lockdown lifts, most people will get back to normal life.
 But for carers of people living with dementia or Alzheimer’s...lockdown *is* normal life.

 “Carers are often confined to the house as they cannot leave their loved one alone, and often become increasingly isolated from family, friends and society.
 This can be their life, not just for months but for many years.

 "Reunite, remember, dance, sing, laugh, cry and donate -- for hope."

 Are you an Irish dancer or do you just love Irish dance?
 Keep up to date with Irish dance news and videos on IrishCentral’s Irish dance Facebook group.